 • 12 oz whipped topping

-• 1 box pistachio pudding mix
+• 1 box pistachio pudding mix, instant pudding

-• 20 oz pineapple crushed, with the juice
+• 20 oz pineapple, crushed, with the juice

-• 2 c marshmallows mini, multi colored preferred
+• 2 c marshmallows, mini, multi colored preferred

 • 1/2 c coconut

-• 1 c mandarin oranges drained (keep juice in case you want to thin it out later)
+• 1 c mandarin oranges, drained (keep juice in case you want to thin it out later)

 Instructions